crosscompute/crosscompute-policies/privacy.md

 - Other companies with whom you choose to engage: CrossCompute may collect personal data about you from third parties.
 For example, this may happen if you sign up for training or to receive information about CrossCompute from one of our vendors, partners, or affiliates.
 CrossCompute does not purchase personal data from third-party data brokers.
 - Service providers: We may also receive information from processors or service providers who process the data on our behalf, such as our payment processor who process payment and billing information in connection with our Service.
-- Content you post on our Service: Information you store in, or contribute to, a public project, provide for use in connection with a Community Feature or make otherwise publicly available through the Service will be collected by CrossCompute as described in this Privacy Statement.
+- Content you post on our Service: Information you store in, or contribute to, a public project, or make otherwise publicly available through the Service will be collected by CrossCompute as described in this Privacy Policy.
 Such information may also be available to the CrossCompute user community as well as the general public.
 - Co-branding/marketing partners: We may receive information from partners with which we offer co-branded services or engage in joint marketing activities.
 - Publicly available sources: We may also obtain information from publicly available sources such as CrossCompute projects.